Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Methodology

-To further illustrate the necessity of doing so, we will compute the leaf region-specific residuals' variance using all $\left( \mathbf{y}(i)-\hat{f}_m(\mathbf{X}(i)) \right)^2$ when $\mathbf{X}(i)\in\mathcal{R}_m$.
-In Figure \ref{Uncertainty_difference} in the experimental section, we show that the variances obtained are quite different or heterogeneous across leaf regions, implying the difficulty of quantifying uncertainty using one model for the whole feature space.
+To further illustrate the necessity of the proposed method, we will compute the leaf region-specific residuals' variance using all $\left( \mathbf{y}(i)-\hat{f}_m(\mathbf{X}(i)) \right)^2$ when $\mathbf{X}(i)\in\mathcal{R}_m$.
+In Fig. \ref{Uncertainty_difference} in the experimental section, we show that the variances obtained are quite different or heterogeneous across leaf regions, implying the difficulty of quantifying uncertainty using one model for the whole feature space.